One of the most refreshing things to hear these days is someone admitting they don't know the answer to your question.

 Talking to El Pais, he said: "People laugh when I tell them I don't know anything football.
 I don't really watch much football, other than games that look good or when I've got a personal interest because someone I know is playing.
 Sometimes people ask me what a player's name is and I've got no idea."

-There's actually a longer list of players who have no interest in the game than you think, and recently Gareth Bale shows more of a desire to pick up a golf club than kick a ball.
+There's actually a longer list of players who have no interest in the game than you think, and recently Gareth Bale showed more of a desire to pick up a golf club than kick a ball.
 But, and this is a key difference, there's a whole host of pundits in the UK that think they have knowledge and have something to offer, but the reality is that they fundamentally do not, and likely never will.

 PUNDITS AS 'CHARACTERS'